willrandship/psil/README.md

 The words used to initalize new words are:

 "new_word_name" def

+The result of this is the same as if the new word had just been used: the new pointer is at the top of the stack.
+This means creating and storing a value into a word looks like:

+("word" def 123 =)

 In an ideal implementation, the words are defined in a pseudo-vector, sorted by their UTF-8 name.
 This makes for very fast word lookup.